CCDC 2 overview

 SectionWhat it contains

-Agreement (A-1 to A-8)The signed deal: the Work, agreements and amendments, contract documents, contract price, payment, notices, language, and succession.
+Agreement (A-1 to A-8)The signed deal: the Work, agreements and amendments, contract documents, contract price, payment, notices, language of the contract, and succession.

-DefinitionsThe 28 capitalized terms used throughout.
-Includes Contract, Contract Documents, Consultant, Substantial Performance of the Work, Ready-for-Takeover, Change Order, Change Directive, Working Day, and Notice in Writing.
+DefinitionsTwenty-eight capitalized terms used throughout the contract, including Contract, Contract Documents, Consultant, Substantial Performance of the Work, Ready-for-Takeover, Change Order, Change Directive, Working Day, and Notice in Writing.

-Part 2, Administration of the ContractAuthority of the Consultant, Role of the Consultant, Review and Inspection of the Work, Defective Work.
+Part 2: Administration of the ContractAuthority of the Consultant, role of the Consultant, review and inspection of the Work, and defective work.
+The core of what Section 4 tests about the architect's role.

-Part 3, Execution of the WorkControl of the Work, construction by Owner or Other Contractors, Temporary Work, Construction Schedule, Supervision, Subcontractors and Suppliers, Labour and Products, Shop Drawings.
+Part 3: Execution of the WorkControl of the Work, construction by Owner or Other Contractors, temporary work, construction schedule, supervision, subcontractors and suppliers, labour and products, and shop drawings.

-Part 6, Changes in the WorkOwner's right to make changes, Change Order, Change Directive, Concealed or Unknown Conditions, Delays, Claims for a Change in Contract Price.
+Part 6: Changes in the WorkOwner's right to make changes, Change Order, Change Directive, concealed or unknown conditions, delays, and claims for a change in contract price.

-Part 9, Protection of Persons and PropertyProtection of Work and Property, toxic and hazardous substances, artifacts and fossils, construction safety, mould.
+Part 9: Protection of Persons and PropertyProtection of work and property, toxic and hazardous substances, artifacts and fossils, construction safety, and mould.

-A practical tip: when an exam question asks where to look, identify the action first (pay, change, terminate, take over), then jump to the Part that owns that action.
+When an exam question asks where to look, identify the action first (pay, change, terminate, take over), then jump to the Part that governs that action.
 Most candidates lose time hunting clauses they could have skipped to directly.

 Key CCDC 2 terms every ExAC candidate should know

 Most CCDC 2 questions on the ExAC turn on a defined term.
-The contract capitalizes its definitions for a reason: every capital-letter word is a defined term that means exactly what the Definitions section says, no more and no less.
+The contract capitalizes its definitions for a reason: every capital-letter word means exactly what the Definitions section says, no more and no less.

 TermWhat it means in CCDC 2